 Ex-college football coach Mark Richt suffers heart attack

-Former college football coach Mark Richt revealed Monday he suffered a heart attack and is excepting a quick recovery.
+Former college football coach Mark Richt revealed Monday he suffered a heart attack and is expecting a quick recovery.

 Richt made the revelation in a tweet.
 The former Georgia Bulldogs and Miami Hurricanes coach plans to return to work as an ACC Network analyst for ESPN.